sp4rkie/debian-on-termux/README.md

         tail -F $HOME/deboot_debian/debootstrap/debootstrap.log

-- if all went well a script is created in `$HOME/bin`.
+- if all went well (takes about 30min on my hardware, see below) a script is created.
 To enter the debian guest system just type

         $HOME/bin/enter_deb